vincent-lg/Avenew/auto/apps/README.md

 > What is different in the new `no_match` method?

-Instead of changing the memo text, we check that the memo exist (if it doesn't, it's an empty dictionary).
+Instead of changing the memo text, we check that the memo exists (if it doesn't, it's an empty dictionary).
 If it doesn't exist, we add the memo to the app, in `self.app.db["memos"]`.
 If you reload and try to create a new memo and edit an existing one, both should now work!

 ### To conclude this example